tslmy/md.js/README.md

 Run `index.html`.
 Best viewed on a smartphone with a Google Cardboard.

+## Development

+I'm migrating this to TypeScript.
+Run `tsc` to compile.
+It reads `tsconfig.json`, which specifies that it should compile things in `src/` to `built/`, with symbols exported in the ES2020 syntax.
+The `index.html` will then import those modules using the ES2020 syntax.

 ## Plan

 - [ ] Start with a Three.js-based molecule viewer.